- 31 Unique Things Vermont is Known For - June 27, 2023

 - 32 Wonderful Things To Do in Newburyport MA for Coastal Fun - May 21, 2023

 - 11 Best Places to Stay in Vermont in the Fall for 2023 (+ Hotel Recommendations!) - May 19, 2023

 Vermont is a great place to visit in the fall.
-With its stunning foliage, cozy cabins, and picturesque farms, it’s no wonder why so many people flock there for an autumn getaway.
+With its stunning foliage, cozy cabins, and picturesque farms, it’s no wonder why so many people flock to VT for an autumn getaway.

 Whether you’re looking for a romantic escape or a family-friendly trip, you’re bound to love one of these best places to stay in Vermont in the fall.
 We rounded up the best of the best just for you, from beautiful Bennington to picturesque Stowe.

-Here are some of the best places to stay during your time in the Green Mountain State during fall!
+Here are some of the best places to stay during your time in the Green Mountain state in the fall.

 Best Places to Stay in Vermont in the Fall

 Obviously, this list would not be complete without including the charming town of Stowe, Vermont.
 There are so many fun things to do in this town, especially in fall.
 For instance, be sure to stop by Emily’s Bridge, a covered bridge where you might even have a supernatural encounter.

 Don’t miss out on driving Notch Road, which leads to Smuggler’s Notch; though the road closes in winter, it’s usually still open during the fall months and allows you to get an incredible vantage point of the fall foliage in the area.